 - Infection.
 Most endoscopies consist of an examination and biopsy, and risk of infection is low.
 The risk of infection increases when additional procedures are performed as part of your endoscopy.
 Most infections are minor and can be treated with antibiotics.
-Your doctor may give you preventive antibiotics before your procedure if you are at higher risk of infection.
+Your provider may give you preventive antibiotics before your procedure if you are at higher risk of infection.

 - Tearing of the gastrointestinal tract.
 A tear in your esophagus or another part of your upper digestive tract may require hospitalization, and sometimes surgery to repair it.
 The risk of this complication is very low — it occurs in an estimated 1 of every 2,500 to 11,000 diagnostic upper endoscopies.
 The risk increases if additional procedures, such as dilation to widen your esophagus, are performed.

-Signs and symptoms that could indicate a complication
+Symptoms that could mean a complication

-Signs and symptoms to watch for after your endoscopy include:
+Symptoms to watch for after your endoscopy include:

 - Chest pain

 - Bloody, black or very dark colored stool